Blake Shelton And Miranda Lambert Set To Reunite At The 2017 CMT Awards

 “It infuriated Miranda that Blake started dating this gorgeous pop star before the ink was dry on their divorce papers,” a source shared.

 Reports of a feud surfaced after Lambert’s appearance at the ACMs.
-During her acceptance speech, Extra TV reports that Lambert mentioned how her breakup with Shelton inspired many of the tracks on her award winning album.
+During her acceptance speech, Extra TV reported that Lambert mentioned how her breakup with Shelton inspired many of the tracks on her award winning album.
 “Thank you for letting me use my heartbreak and sharing it with me,” she told the audience.

 Lambert also addressed her breakup with Shelton after the ceremony.
 Speaking to reporters backstage, the country star admitted that the split provided fuel for her music and that she wasn’t afraid to tell the truth in her songs.